Keshy31/21_stones/docs/Project Overview Reinforcement Learning on Arduino for the 21 Stone Game.md

 # Project Overview: Reinforcement Learning on Arduino for the 21 Stone Game

 ## Abstract
 This project demonstrates a simple reinforcement learning (RL) application on an Arduino microcontroller, using a physical "21 stone game" (an enhanced subtraction variant of Nim) to showcase how machines can "learn" from experience.
 The game starts with 21 "stones" represented by LEDs, where players alternate taking 1, 2, or 3 stones via buttons, and the one who takes the last stone wins.
-The AI agent, powered by a Q-learning algorithm, begins with random moves but improves over simulated games to counter human strategies.
-Training occurs in a Python simulation accelerated by PufferLib for efficiency, with the learned policy deployed to the Arduino for real-time play.
+The AI agent, powered by a Q-learning algorithm, begins with random moves but improves over thousands of simulated games to counter human strategies.
+Training occurs in a simple and easy-to-understand Python simulation, with the learned policy deployed to the Arduino for real-time play.
 A live USB serial connection between the Arduino and laptop enables seamless loading of the Q-table (weights) and real-time logging of gameplay, wins/losses, and moves—ideal for demo videos and educational logging.
 This setup keeps things accessible for laypeople: They see the AI adapt and win against predictable play after a few simulated rounds, with PC logs and visuals illustrating the process.
 A Python-based game engine using Pygame provides a software-only playable version for on-screen play, testing, and hybrid demos, enhancing visual appeal for videos and social media.
 The Arduino code is implemented in Rust for safer memory handling, modern features, and enhanced reliability on resource-constrained hardware, leveraging the officially maintained AVR support in the embedded Rust ecosystem as of 2025.
 The project is phased with a complete software/simulation solution first (including the game engine), followed by hardware for demonstration, with future extensions for live training.

 ## Introduction
 The 21 Stone Game RL Project bridges software simulation and hardware execution to make reinforcement learning accessible.
-Inspired by classic RL tutorials (e.g., enhanced Nim variants), it recreates a turn-based game on Arduino hardware while adding a novel twist: Using PufferLib (latest version 3.0 as of 2025, with core algorithmic improvements) for parallel simulation training against varied opponent strategies, resulting in a more robust AI after a few games.
-A live serial connection enhances demos by allowing seamless Q-table loading and real-time gameplay logging on the laptop.
+Inspired by classic RL tutorials (e.g., enhanced Nim variants), it recreates a turn-based game on Arduino hardware.
+A key educational feature is the live serial connection, which enhances demos by allowing seamless Q-table loading and real-time gameplay logging on the laptop.

 The core goal is educational: Demonstrate to non-experts how an AI "learns" by playing virtual games on a computer, then applies that knowledge on a physical device to beat humans at a simple yet strategic game.
 For example, if a human always takes 2 stones, the AI learns to exploit this after a few simulated rounds, turning losses into wins.
 Live logging and the Pygame engine show moves, scores, and outcomes in real-time on the PC, making it perfect for demo videos (e.g., screen recordings of animated gameplay + log window) and social media posts (e.g., GIFs of AI adaptations).

 Key features:
 - **Hardware Simplicity:** 21 LEDs, 3 buttons, Arduino Uno—easy to build with ~$25 in parts.
-- **Software Efficiency:** Python sim with PufferLib for quick training (minutes on a laptop).
+- **Software Simplicity:** A straightforward Python simulation trains the agent in minutes on a laptop.
-- **Game Engine:** Python with Pygame (version 2.6.0 as of 2025) for a visual, playable software version—standalone or hybrid with hardware.
+- **Game Engine:** Python with Pygame (version 2.6.0 as of 2025) provides a visual, playable software version with an "AI Insight" panel to show the AI's decision-making process in real-time.
 - **Live Connection:** USB serial for loading Q-table and logging gameplay/wins/losses.
 - **Language Flexibility:** Arduino code in Rust, utilizing crates like `arduino-hal` for safe and efficient embedded programming.
 This choice aligns with Rust's growing adoption in embedded systems for 2025, including official AVR maintenance.
-- **Novelty for Community:** Combines tabular Q-learning with vectorized training, live serial integration, and a Pygame engine; shareable as a GitHub repo with code, diagrams, and a beginner's guide.
+- **Novelty for Community:** Combines tabular Q-learning, live serial integration, and an educational Pygame engine; shareable as a GitHub repo with code, diagrams, and a beginner's guide.
 - **Scalability:** Extendable to more complex games (e.g., Rock-Paper-Scissors variant) or robotics later.

 This document serves as a white paper outline, suitable for inclusion in a Git repository alongside the README.md.